Completed Projects: Bangladesh

 - 425 carers have been trained and are engaging in livelihoods activities

-Link to full independent Final Evaluation Report here
+You can read the full independent Final Evaluation Report here

 Promoting the health and wellbeing of family carers and people